jtvberg/StreamDock/README.md

  StreamDock 'natively' supports YouTube, YouTube TV, Netflix, Hulu, Prime Video, Disney+, Apple TV+, Peacock, ABC.com, Paramount+, HBO Max, ESPN+ and CrunchyRoll.
 I say 'natively' as there are links built in already and in some cases, service specfic functions available.
 That said, you can open any service via the link symbol in the corner and then bookmark it.

+I also wanted a way to find where something might be streaming.
+The search on the home page powered by TMDB will show you what services (now based on your region as of 0.7.3) are currently streaming a title.

 #### Main View
 <img src="/res/screenshots/main.png" width="600"/>